NREL/OpenStudio-resources/pull_request_template.md

  - [ ] Test has been run backwards (see [Instructions for Running Docker](https://github.com/NREL/OpenStudio-resources/blob/develop/doc/Instructions_Docker.md)) for all OpenStudio versions to update numbers
  - [ ] Changes did not make the test fail in older OpenStudio versions where it used to pass
  - [ ] Matching OSM has been replaced with the output of the ruby test for the oldest OpenStudio release where it passes.
- - [ ] All new/changed `out.osw` have been committed
+ - [ ] All new/changed `out.osw` have been committed for official OpenStudio versions only

 **Either way:**

- - [ ] Ruby test is still stable: when run multiple times on the same machine, it produces the same total site kBTU.
+ - [ ] **Ruby test is still stable**: when run multiple times on the same machine, it produces the same total site kBTU.
      - [ ] I ensured that I assign systems/loads/etc in a repeatable manner (eg: if I assign Terminals to thermalZones, I do `model.getThermalZones.sort_by{|z| z.name.to_s}.each do ...` so I am sure I put the same ZoneHVAC systems to the same zones regardless of their order)
      - [ ] I tested stability using `process_results.py` (see `python process_results.py --help` for usage).
      Please paste the heatmap png generated after running the following commands: